-Aston Martin falls 7% in London IPO
+Aston Martin falls 5% in London IPO

 The final listing price is 16% below the top of the range that Aston Martin had targeted, reflecting investor doubts about whether the carmaker should be valued in the same league as Italian rival Ferrari.

-Shares dipped over 7% in London trading.
+Shares dipped nearly 5% in London trading.

 In going public, the British company is asking investors to overcome fears about US threats to tax foreign autos and the potential for Britain's planned exit from the European Union to disrupt supply chains and markets.